BfArM - Federal Institute for Drugs and Medical Devices

 GCP Inspections

-‘Inspection’ means the act by a competent authority of conducting an official review of documents, facilities, records, quality assurance arrangements, and any other resources that are deemed by the competent authority to be related to the clinical trial and that may be located at the clinical trial site, at the sponsor's and/or contract research organisation's facilities, or at other establishments which the competent authority sees fit to inspect (EU Regulation 536/2014, Article 2.2, sentence 31).
+‘Inspection’ means the act by a competent authority of conducting an official review of documents, facilities, records, quality assurance arrangements, and any other resources that are deemed by the competent authority to be related to the clinical trial and that may be located at the clinical trial site, at the sponsor's and/or contract research organisation's facilities, or at other establishments which the competent authority sees fit to inspect (Article 2(2)(31) of Regulation (EU) No. 536/2014).

-The GCP Inspections Unit is responsible for the following inspections:
+The GCP Inspections Unit of the BfArM is responsible for the following inspections:

-• GCP inspections carried out in national authorisation procedures for clinical trials, where the information in the application is verified in preparation for the decision on the authorisation.
-Such GCP inspections can be carried out before or, in the case of notifications of amendments requiring authorisation, during an ongoing clinical trial (Art.
-78, EU-Verordnung 536/2014; Section 9 (5) of the AMG in conjunction with Section 15 GCP-V).
+• GCP inspections carried out in national authorisation procedures for clinical trials, where the information in the application is verified in preparation of the decision on the authorisation.
+Such GCP inspections can take place before or, in the case of notifications of amendments requiring authorisation, during an ongoing clinical trial (Article 78 Regulation (EU) No. 536/2014; Article 2 Commission Implementing Regulation No. 2017/556; Section 42c No. 1(a) AMG).

 Participation in national committees

-The GCP Inspections Unit is represented by a designated member in the Expert Group for Clinical Trials (EFG 05) at the Central Office of the Federal States for Health Protection with regard to Medicinal Products and Medical Devices (ZLG).
+The GCP Inspections Unit is represented by a designated member in the Expert Group for Clinical Trials (EFG 05) at the Central Authority of the Länder for Health Protection with regard to Medicinal Products and Medical Devices (ZLG).
 The EFG 05 deals with all GCP-relevant issues in connection with clinical trials.
-The main focus lies on the exchange of experience and the preparation of procedural instructions with regard to the uniform enforcement of the German Medicinal Products Act in the surveillance of clinical trials.
+The focus is on the exchange of experience and the preparation of procedural instructions with a view to the uniform implementation of the German Medicinal Products Act in the supervision of clinical trials.

 International cooperation

-The Committee for Medicinal Products for Human Use (CHMP) can request GCP inspections as part of centralized marketing authorisation procedures (EU Regulation 726/2004).
-These are coordinated by the European Medicines Agency EMA.
-The GCP Inspections Unit of BfArM is regularly involved in these inspections.
-The inspections are carried out in Germany, within the EU as well as in so-called third countries.
+The Committee for Medicinal Products for Human Use (CHMP) can request GCP inspections as part of centralised marketing authorisation procedures (Regulation (EU) No. 726/2004).
+These are coordinated by the European Medicines Agency (EMA).
+The GCP Inspections Unit of the BfArM is regularly involved in these inspections.
+The inspections are carried out in Germany, within the EU as well as in Non-EU Member States (third countries).

-A designated member represents the GCP Inspections Unit of the BfArM in the EMA GCP IWG.
-This working group of GCP inspectors from all EU member states, states of the European Economic Area and some states with observation status (so-called observers, e.g Switzerland), aims at harmonizing and coordinating all GCP-relevant activities in the European Community.
-In particular, the GCP IWG is involved in the preparation of European Guidelines and Procedural Instructions for the implementation of the European Directives on Clinical Trials and Investigational Medicinal Products.
+A designated member represents the GCP Inspections Unit of the BfArM in the GCP Inspectors Working Group (IWG).
+This association of GCP inspectors from all EU Member States, states of the European Economic Area and some states with observation status (so-called observers, e.g Switzerland), aims to harmonise and coordinate all GCP-relevant activities in the European Community.
+The GCP IWG is particulary involved in the preparation of European Guidelines and procedural instructions for the implementation of the European Directives on Clinical Trials and Investigational Medicinal Products.

 Head of GCP Inspections Unit